nikolasburk/Instagram/README.md

 # Instagram

-This repository contains a GraphQL schema that can be used to build anapplication similar to Instagram.
+This repository contains a GraphQL schema that can be used to build an application similar to Instagram.

 You can use it with [`graphql-up`](https://graph.cool/graphql-up/), a tool that let's you quickly get started with a GraphQL API.
 You can install it via [npm](https://www.npmjs.com/package/graphql-up).